-One of the forms of worship in Thibet is to carry a praying-machine through the streets, and stop at the perfunctory doors to earn a penny by grinding out a prayer.
-But the advance guard of progress has paid for the privilege of prayer the price of persecution.
+One of the forms of worship in Thibet is to carry a praying-machine through the streets, and stop at the doors to earn a penny by grinding out a prayer.
+But the advance guard of progress has

 21 paid for the privilege of prayer the price of persecution.